One of the core values at Rosslyn Academy is Christ-likeness, imitating Jesus Christ in all that we do and say as individuals and as a school.

 In the Elementary School, classes begin each day with morning devotions and prayer.
 Each grade’s curriculum includes a CRE class built around Bible knowledge which is developmentally tailored to that age’s understanding.

 Each week there is a chapel period composed of singing and a variety of learning activities.
 Each year there is a Spiritual Emphasis Week when time is set aside to focus on knowing God better and learning more about Him.

 Rosslyn Academy Middle School strives to educate students wholly, including seeking to help students grow spiritually.
 Class begins each day with morning devotions and prayer time.
 Students are also encouraged to grow spiritually through weekly chapel services.
 Students are invited to be a part of the Middle School worship team, and to share other God-given gifts and talents with their peers in the chapel setting.

 A wide range of opportunities for spiritual growth is available and encouraged for Rosslyn Academy High School students.
 Students participate in weekly chapel services which are designed to teach, disciple, and encourage from Scripture those who already have a personal relationship with Christ while inspiring and drawing to faith those of other faith backgrounds.
-The aim is to develop unity through worship and pray together.

-In addition, each year the high school dedicates a week to spiritual formation and learning.
+In addition, each year the High School dedicates a week to spiritual formation and learning.
 This week is called Spiritual Emphasis Week (SEW).
 During this week, guest speakers challenge students to evaluate their spiritual life and to dedicate themselves more fully to God’s purposes for their life.

-Finally, faculty members are committed believers who provide a devotional time and prayer at the start of each school day.
+Finally, faculty members are committed Christians who provide a devotional time and prayer at the start of each school day.
 Many students also participate in small student centered covenant groups that are typically led by staff members or local Christian youth leaders.
 These small groups work to challenge the students to grow in Christian knowledge and faith, to be accountable to each other and to serve one another.